Moira Walley-Beckett

-Moira Walley-Beckett is a Canadian television actress, producer, and writer.
-She was a writer and producer for the AMC drama Breaking Bad and the creator of two television series, Flesh and Bone and Anne with an E (titled Anne during the first season).
+Moira Walley-Beckett is a Canadian-American screenwriter, producer, and former actress.
+She is best known for her work as a writer and producer on Breaking Bad.
+She wrote nine episodes of the series, including "Ozymandias", widely regarded as one of the greatest television episodes of all time.

-For her work on Breaking Bad, she won three Primetime Emmy Awards, including Outstanding Writing for a Drama Series, three Writers Guild of America Awards, two Producers Guild of America Awards, a Golden Globe, and a Peabody.
+For her work on Breaking Bad, Walley-Beckett won three Primetime Emmy Awards (including Outstanding Writing for a Drama Series), three Writers Guild of America Awards, two Producers Guild of America Awards, one Golden Globe, and one Peabody.
+She also created the series Flesh and Bone and Anne with an E.

+Life and career

-Early life
+Early years and education

-Walley-Beckett was raised in Vancouver, British Columbia, Canada, and attended the Banff School of Fine Arts.
+Walley-Beckett was raised in Vancouver and attended the Banff School of Fine Arts.
 In 1982, she joined the Arts Club Theatre Company.